PRIVACY POLICY - YOUR RIGHTS

 Who is your data shared with.

-The data collected will only be shared within HQ RCEL and appropriate relevant organisations for legitimate reasons.
-Any data received concerning welfare cases will only be shared with organisations in a position to support RCEL such as other Military and appropriate Civilian Charities.
-These UK based organisations are subject to GDPR.
-The RCEL may offer a number of events that you may wish to attend.
-Some marketing may be used, inviting you to events and supplying you with information we believe you may be interested in.
+The data collected will only be shared within RCEL Head Office and appropriate relevant organisations for legitimate reasons.
+Any data received concerning welfare cases/applications will only be shared with organisations in a position to support RCEL such as other Military and appropriate Civilian Charities.
+These UK based organisations are subject to UK GDPR.

 How we store your information.

-The information you consent to give us is stored on a database on a secure IM & T system owned by The Royal British Legion that is fully GDPR compliant.
-This database can only be accessed by the RCEL Controller Welfare and Grants or other HQ RCEL staff given authority by Controller Welfare and Grants.
-This will be a fully managed database and there are procedures and policies in place in order to keep your information protected from misuse in accordance with the General Data Protection Regulations.
+The information you consent to give us is stored electronically on a secure IM&T system owned by The Royal British Legion that is fully UK GDPR compliant.
+Data held on this system can only be accessed by RCEL Head Office staff with authority to do so.
+We have procedures and policies in place in order to keep your personal information protected in accordance with the UK General Data Protection Act 2018.

 How long do we keep your information for.

-As a Member of RCEL we will hold your data for legitimate reasons.
-If you cease to be a Member we may hold your data for up to 6 years.
-If you have consented for us to contact you about future events, then we will maintain your record until you tell us you would like us to delete it.
+As a Member or Supporter of RCEL we will hold your data for legitimate reasons connected to RCEL work.
+If you cease to be a Member or Supporter we may hold your data for up to 6 years.
+If you have consented for us to contact you about the work of RCEL via our Annual Report, then we will maintain your record until you tell us you would like us to delete it.
+If you request, we shall delete or dispose of your data in accordance with our Disposal Policy.
+In most cases this will involve confidential shredding of hard copy material or deletion from our electronic IM&T systems.

 Your rights.